El Paso mass shooting suspect pleads not guilty in 22 deaths

 Around 80 members of the public crammed into the courtroom on the top floor of the El Paso County Courthouse to witness his first appearance.
 A handful wiped away tears as Crusius pronounced his plea.

 Among the crowd was a delegation from the Mexican Consulate.
 Eight Mexican citizens were killed in the attack and most of the victims had Hispanic last names.
-One person killed was a German citizen who lived in Ciudad Juarez, Mexico.
+Among the dead was a German citizen who lived in Ciudad Juarez, Mexico.

 A bailiff had asked the court to remain quiet and warned against outbursts.

-Note: This story has been corrected to show the suspect is 21 years old, not 19, and that the judge who recused herself is female, not male.